tmck-code/python-api-client-exercise/README.md

 This repository contains the code for both the `"public-facing"` client library, and also the `"private/internal"` API implementation.

+> _Only the methods in the "public-facing" client code (solution.py) needs to be modified for this exercise.
+You may examine the API implementation if you wish, but it has been written in a style that is intended to slow down comprehension and reading, and **is not required to complete the exercise**._

 The API client is comprised of **two modules/files**:

 - `python_api_client_exercise/api.py` - "public-facing" client library
 - `python_api_client_exercise/underbelly.py` - "private/internal" API implementation

-> _Only the methods in the "public-facing" client code need to be examined for this exercise.
-You may examine the API implementation if you wish, but it has been written in a style that is intended to slow down comprehension and reading, and **is not required to complete the exercise**._

 ---